- 4 Breakfasts, 4 Lunches, 4 Dinners

 A deep and windy waterway bordered by steep slopes, Bellot Strait is characterised by strong, swirling, tidal currents that require navigation to be undertaken close to times of slack water (four times a day).
 Point Zenith, the most northern continental point of the Americas is located in the strait.

 Note: Due to swirling currents up to 10 knots, Bellot Strait is better transited during eastbound voyages because if it is blocked, there is the alternative to continue north through Peel Sound.
 On a westbound voyage, it would be necessary to make a long detour back north through Prince Regent Inlet.

 Across from Victoria Strait, Coningham Bay lies on the shores of Prince of Wales Island.
 This is a polar bear hotspot where the majestic creatures come to feast on beluga whales often trapped in the rocky shallows at the entrance to the bay.
 It is not unusual to find the shoreline littered with whale skeletons – and very healthy-looking polar bears!

 King William Island

 In 1859, a Franklin expedition tent camp was discovered at Cape Felix.
-Remains attributed to the Franklin expedition have been found at 35 locations on King William Island and on nearby Adelaide Peninsula.
+Remains attributed to the Franklin expedition have been found at 35 locations on King William Island and on the nearby Adelaide Peninsula.
 South of Cape Felix, in Victoria Strait, we hope to visit Victory Point and get close to where the HMS Erebus and HMS Terror were abandoned in 1848.